Keyboard shortcuts

 egui, GPUI, Slint, Tauri, Cursive, Ratatui — same data, six frameworks

-0.4 — The Type System Rewrite (November 2025–present)
+0.4 — The Type System Rewrite (November 2025–April 2026)

-Vantage 0.4 — the current release
+Vantage 0.4 — the type system

 Version 0.4 rewrites the type system from the ground up.
 Custom types per datasource, CBOR protocol, 7 persistence backends (SurrealDB, Postgres, MySQL, SQLite, MongoDB, CSV, REST API), ActiveEntity / ActiveRecord patterns, typed columns, unified error handling, and a progressive trait model where each persistence only implements what its engine supports.